By Fiona McKim

 And so here we are!
 And look, the point with tending to a hairy bikini line, as with all beauty, is absolutely do it if it makes you feel good.
 But also, interrogate that choice.
 The unfairness of the lifelong shave, pluck and rip-athon women are expected to carry out to make our bodies ‘acceptable’ is no secret.
 And despite articles surfacing every few years claiming The Bush Is Back (usually based on one extremely rich, powerful and conventionally gorgeous celebrity with a token sprout of fuzz) many of us can no more switch off the hardwiring that tells us a hairy bikini line = unattractive than the even more insidious one that says we should all constantly strive to be a dress size smaller.

 We can’t help how we’ve been conditioned, but we can acknowledge that conditioning and consider trying something different.

-With no waxing appointments forthcoming and no holidays on the near horizon, why not have a go at letting your garden grow?
-Just to see what its like.
+So why not have a go at letting your garden grow?
+Just to see what it's like.
 You don’t have to go full 1970s bush, maybe just a little fuzziness round the sides, a trim length but fuller shape, whatever you fancy.
 This is about choice and embracing an opportunity for some very low-stakes grooming experimentation.
-You might find you love feeling a bit softer and fuzzier down there in which case - brilliant - you'll be liberated from the expense, pain and general life admin attached to a lifetime of battling your body hair.
+You might find you love feeling a bit softer and fuzzier down there in which case—brilliant—you'll be liberated from the expense, pain and general life admin attached to a lifetime of battling your body hair.